Thursday, October 21, 2004

 - Also, voyeuristically, I DO enjoy the blogs which just detail the day-to-day of someone's life and links they've found.
 One I came across today had a great story about Haddock (herring?) farting and how boffins seem to think that this is how they communicate.
 Hysterical.

-One Million Footnotes ,for example.
+- Finally, the real gems are the ones which are totally off the wall or slightly specialist.
+Try One Million Footnotes ,for example.
 Posts are simply short, cunningly-crafted sentences which paint amazing pictures in your head and somehow stay with you long after you've logged off.

 Blogging.
 Dontcha love it?